 Please feel free to comment on my review.

 The Book of Traken

-This book, ‘Doctor Who and the Keeper of Traken’, is a pleasure and a treat to read!
+This book, ‘Doctor Who and the Keeper of Traken’, was a pleasure and a treat to read!

-I bought this Target novel at a convention in Swansea, 2010.
-‘The Keeper of Traken’ is one of my favourite TV stories (from the ‘New Beginnings’ DVD trilogy box set).
-It features the debut of my favourite companion Nyssa and I was keen to read this book which I did on a holiday to York in 2011.
+I purchased this Target novelization at the ‘Regenerations 2010’ convention in Swansea, September 2010.
+‘The Keeper of Traken’ is one of my favourites, featuring the debut of my favourite ‘Doctor Who’ companion Nyssa.
+I was so keen to read this book, which I did on holiday in York, August 2011.

-I’ve had the book of ‘Doctor Who and the Keeper of Traken’ signed by lovely Sarah Sutton at the ‘Science of the Time Lords’ event at the National Space Centre in Leicester, January 2016.
+I’ve had the book, ‘Doctor Who and the Keeper of Traken’, signed by the lovely Sarah Sutton at the ‘Science of the Time Lords’ event in the National Space Centre, Leicester, January 2016.
 Sarah signed the book on Nyssa’s 35th anniversary in ‘Doctor Who’, which amazed her when I told her so.